How Much Does a Vet Visit Cost?

 Between vaccinations and fecal exams and diagnostic testing, the cost of a typical vet visit can climb quickly.
 Having a pet isn’t cheap, and you never want cost to be a barrier to getting the best care for your four-legged friend.

-We’d be remiss if we didn’t start by mentioning the obvious—that Lemonade’s pet health insurance is an affordable way to take the bite out of many expensive vet bills.
-If you’re curious and want to get a quick price quote for your own dog or cat, just click the pink button below!
+We’d be remiss if we didn’t start by mentioning the obvious—that Lemonade pet insurance is an affordable way to take the bite out of many expensive vet bills.

 How much does a vet visit cost